Nvidia Jetson: Volta architecture

+Ampere architecture

 Software

 Various operating systems and software might be able to run on the Jetson board series.

 Linux

-JetPack is a Software Development Kit (SDK) from Nvidia for their Jetson board series.
+JetPack is a software development kit (SDK) from Nvidia for their Jetson board series.
 It includes the Linux for Tegra (L4T) operating system and other tools.
 The official Nvidia download page bears an entry for JetPack 3.2 (uploaded there on 2018-03-08) that states:

 RedHawk Linux is a high-performance RTOS available for the Jetson platform, along with associated NightStar real-time development tools, CUDA/GPU enhancements, and a framework for hardware-in-the-loop and man-in-the-loop simulations.

 QNX

 The QNX operating system also available for the Jetson platform, though it is not widely announced.
 There are success reports of installing and running specific QNX packages on certain Nvidia Jetson board variants.
 Namely the package qnx-V3Q-23.16.01 that is seemingly in parts based on Nvidia's Vibrante Linux distribution is reported to run on the Jetson TK1 Pro board.